truonghh99/Kitchen-Assistant/README.md

 * [x] Get suggested recipe from external databse
 * [ ] Allow users to login using Facebook & Google account
 * [ ] Have a daily calorie tracking screen
-* [ ] ALlow user to view nutrition information of a recipe
+* [x] Allow user to view nutrition information of a recipe
+* [ ] Allow user to view their daily nutrition report
-* [ ] Allow user to view their nutrition report
+* [ ] Allow user to view their cummulative nutrition report
 * [ ] Allow user to set a personal nutrition goal

 ### 2. Screen Archetypes